aws-samples/aws-modernization-with-rafay-systems/content/040_modules/3_visandmon.md

 ![Node Dashboard](/images/node_dashboard.png)

-Click on "Overview" for one of your nodes.
+Click on **Overview** for one of your nodes.
 This will provide you with a dashboard for the node.

 ![Node Dashboard Details](/images/node_dashboard_trends.png)

 ---

 ## k8s Resources
-Click on the "Resources" tab.
-This will provide you access to an "integrated Kubernetes dashboard" where you can view the k8s resources organized by type, by namespace etc.
+Click on the **Resources** tab.
+This will provide you access to an integrated Kubernetes dashboard where you can view the k8s resources organized by type, by namespace etc.

 ![Kubernetes Dashboard](/images/k8s_resources.png)